The Renters' Rights Act is live

 What if Tenantory flags something as a concern but my landlord disagrees?

-Tenantory highlights clauses that may need closer attention and points to the relevant UK legislation.
-The next step depends on the specifics, in many cases a written challenge to the landlord referencing the relevant legislation is enough.
-For complex disputes, Shelter, Citizens Advice, or a housing solicitor can help.
+Tenantory highlights clauses that may need closer attention and points to the relevant legislation in England.
+What you do next depends on your specific situation, and that is where Shelter, Citizens Advice, or a housing solicitor can help.
+Tenantory provides general information, not advice tailored to your circumstances.

-No, Tenantory is currently built specifically for tenancies in England.
-Wales, Scotland, and Northern Ireland each have separate housing law frameworks that work very differently.
-Wales has occupation contracts under the Renting Homes (Wales) Act 2016.
-Scotland uses Private Residential Tenancies under its own 2016 Act.
-Northern Ireland follows the Private Tenancies Act (Northern Ireland) 2022.
-Running a non-English tenancy through Tenantory could give you misleading results, so we focus on doing one nation properly rather than four poorly.
-If you need help with a tenancy in Wales, contact Shelter Cymru.
+No, Tenantory is currently built specifically for assured shorthold tenancies and the new assured periodic tenancies in England under the Renters' Rights Act 2025.
+Wales, Scotland, and Northern Ireland each have separate housing law frameworks: Wales uses occupation contracts under the Renting Homes (Wales) Act 2016, Scotland uses Private Residential Tenancies, and Northern Ireland follows the Private Tenancies Act (NI) 2022.
+Tenantory also does not cover lodger agreements, licences to occupy, commercial leases, or social housing tenancies, which are governed by different legal frameworks.
+Running a non-English or non-AST agreement through Tenantory could give you misleading results, so we focus on doing one thing properly.
+For tenancies in Wales contact Shelter Cymru.
 For Scotland, Shelter Scotland.
 For Northern Ireland, Housing Rights NI.
+For lodger or commercial issues, contact Citizens Advice or a qualified solicitor.

 Do I get a copy of my report?